dart-lang/site-www/src/_guides/language/concurrency/index.md

 }
 ```

-This example accomplishes the same as the previous:
+This example accomplishes the same as the previous.
-a new isolate spawns and executes a computation, sending back the result.
+A new isolate spawns, computes something, and sends back the result.

 However, now the isolate sends a [closure][].
-This allows versatility not only for how the isolate can be utilized
-(as closures are less limited than typical named functions),
+Closures are less limited than typical named functions,
-but also for the written style of the code.
+both in how they function and how they're written into the code.
-Here, `Isolate.run()` executes what looks like local code, concurrently.
+In this example, `Isolate.run()` executes what looks like local code, concurrently.
-In that sense, you can imagine `run()` almost like a [control flow operator][]
+In that sense, you can imagine `run()` to work like a [control flow operator][]
 for “run in parallel”.

 [closure]: /guides/language/language-tour#anonymous-functions